tecnickcom/tc-lib-testrest/README.md

 ### Running Tests

-The internal unit tests includes a database testing, so you need to create the following MySQL database with the right privileges:
+The internal unit tests includes a database testing, so you need to install MySQL and SQLite with PDO drivers.
+You also need to create the following MySQL database with the right privileges:

 ```sql
 CREATE DATABASE IF NOT EXISTS testrest_test;
 GRANT ALL ON testrest_test.* TO 'testrest'@'%' IDENTIFIED BY 'testrest';
 FLUSH PRIVILEGES;
 ```

+You also need to install APC and memcached to test all features.

 To execute all the tests you can now run `make qa_all`.